TheStarAlight/eTraj.jl/docs/src/example1_attoclock.md

 end
 ```

-The momentum spectra are shown in the figure below.
+The PMD results are presented in the figure below.
-Due to the exponential dependence of ionization rate on the field strength, the PMD exhibits a crescent shape near the peak of the negative vector potential ``-\AA(t)``.
+Owing to the exponential dependence of the ionization rate on the field strength, the PMD exhibits a crescent-shaped structure near the peak of the negative vector potential ``-\AA(t)``.
-In an adiabatic tunneling scenario, which corresponds to the ADK initial condition, the trace of ``-\AA(t)`` is expected to match the median of the crescent shape.
+In the adiabatic tunneling regime, corresponding to the ADK initial condition, the trajectory of ``-\AA(t)`` is expected to align with the median of the crescent-shaped structure.
-While for non-adiabatic tunneling, the distribution of the initial transverse momentum ``\kkt`` at the tunnel exit centers at a nonzero value, which results in expansion of the crescent shape and the enhancement of overall ionization probability, as can be seen in the figure.
+In contrast, for non-adiabatic tunneling, the distribution of the initial transverse momentum ``\kkt`` at the tunnel exit is centered at a nonzero value.
+This leads to an expansion of the crescent-shaped structure and an enhancement of the overall ionization probability, as evident in the figure.
-Moreover, the PMD obtained with the SFA-SPANE and SFA-SPA initial conditions shows similar shape and total ionization probability, which demonstrate the SFA-SPANE's advantage of preserving the non-adiabatic effects with much less computational cost than the SFA-SPA.
+Furthermore, the PMDs obtained using the SFA-SPANE and SFA-SPA initial conditions exhibit similar shapes and total ionization probabilities.
+This demonstrates the advantage of the SFA-SPANE approach in preserving non-adiabatic effects while significantly reducing computational costs compared to the SFA-SPA method.

 ![fig:example_2cycs_CP](assets/figure_2cycs_CP.png)